mrhappyma/userexedotme/content/posts/why-i-dont-like-apple.md

 draft: false
 ---

-{{< notice note >}} This post is not ment as "Apple should go to hell", it's an explination for "why don't you like Apple".
+{{< notice note >}} This post is not meant as "Apple should go to hell", it's an explanation for "why don't you like Apple".
 There's a lot of stuff that Apple does do a good job on - have you seen the M1 Ultra? - but that is not this post.
 There's also other stuff I don't like but this is the big ones.{{< /notice >}}

 ## Apple stuff only works with other Apple stuff